Discover why thousands of companies run on Kisi.

-Despite its screen-worthy characteristics, biometrics is a science based on precise mathematics.
-By using strict measuring procedures to make sense of a person’s identity, biometrics a trustworthy mechanism for access control systems.
+Despite its screen-worthy characteristics, biometrics is a science that's based on precise mathematics.
+By using strict measuring procedures to make sense of a person’s identity, biometrics is a trustworthy mechanism for access control systems.

-In contrast to behaviometrics (measuring patterns in human’s physical activity), biometrics finds patterns in various body features.
-Some like to attribute voice recognition to behavioral measures, while connecting face recognition to the wider scope of general biometric measures.
+In contrast to Behaviometrics (measuring patterns in human physical activity), biometrics finds patterns in various body features.
+Some like to attribute voice recognition to behavioral measures while connecting face recognition to the wider scope of general biometric measures.

 Voice recognition and face recognition are now getting almost as accepted as fingerprints, and thermal scanning is becoming more popular, too.

 Face Recognition and Voice Recognition in Biometrics

 Simply put, novel biometric measures, such as face or voice recognition, belong to the safety authentication measures related to what the user is.
 For comparison purposes, PINs and passwords are an authentication factor the user knows, while tokens and FOBs are something the user owns.

 Biometrics access control systems can cement the weak spots of the former two factors or just provide an extra level of protection.
-Some banking industries rely heavily on biometrics, including it as a part of the 2-factor authentication.
-Without doubt, biometrics is an irreplaceable security mechanism for commercial and for residential application, particularly for large areas.
+Some banking industries rely heavily on biometrics, including it as a part of their 2-factor authentication.
+Without a doubt, biometrics is an irreplaceable security mechanism for commercial and residential applications, particularly for large areas.
 It can be customized in dozens of ways to adjust to the nature of your business and your employee needs.
 This is equally important for different safety levels and for adaptation to the technical characteristics of the terrain.

 How Safe Is Biometrics in Access Control